 Our producers use naturally ventilated hen housing – cutting energy consumption by 70%.
-Back at the egg packing station, we have made pioneering steps to create an egg packing facility with one of the lowest carbon footprints in the UK.
+Back at the egg packing centre, we have made pioneering steps to create an egg packing facility with one of the lowest carbon footprints in the UK.

-Carbon neutral egg packing factory
+Carbon neutral egg packing centre

 Harnessing the elements

 Making use of the weather we harness the elements.
 We use recycled rainwater – cutting our water use by 50%.
 Solar panels in fields provide shelter for our hens and create solar energy to power the egg packing station– along with energy from ground source heat pumps and two biomass boilers.

 - Harvested rainwater reduces water consumption by 50%